Apple iPhone 4S (4s*) 8, 16, 32, 64 GB Specs

 *Finally, on September 10, 2013, Apple introduced an 8 GB configuration for US$0 with a two year contract or US$450 unlocked and contract free.

-Unfortunately, Apple has manually blocked this unlocked phone from working on CDMA networks.
+Unfortunately, Apple manually blocked unlocked iPhone 4S models from working on CDMA networks.

 Photo Credit: Apple, Inc.